osquery/osquery/docs/wiki/development/config-plugins.md

 }
 ```

-There are 5 parts of a config plugin.
+There are 5 parts of a config plugin:

 - Include the plugin macros as well as command line argument macros.
 - If your config requires customization expose it as arguments.